 Saxifrages are basal leaved plants with a tall leafless flower stalk.
 The Eastern Swamp Saxifrage is a native perennial herb.

-Inflorescence: After the leaves develop a hairy (purple-tipped glandular hair), tall (1 to 3 foot) flower stalk emerges, on which is a lax thyrses, a terminal cluster of buds that looks like a pine cone, which then opens into several small branches of flower clusters.
+Inflorescence: After the leaves develop, a hairy (purple-tipped stipitate glandular hair), 1 to 3 foot tall flower stalk emerges, on which is a "lax thyrses" - a terminal cluster of buds that looks like a pine cone, which then opens into several small branches of flower clusters.
+A regular thyrses is roundish compacted panicle.
+(See Tufted Loosestrife as an example)

-Seed: Fertile flowers produce a dry ovoid seed capsule whose tips diverge when the seeds are mature for wind dispersion.
+Seed: Fertile flowers produce a dry ovoid seed capsule whose tips diverge when the small brown seeds are mature for wind dispersion.

 Habitat: M. pensylvanica requires moderate moisture at a minimum, marshes and bogs preferred and does well in full to partial sun.
 Habitat with less moisture will need more shade.
 The root system has thick fleshy rhizomes which can form offsets creating more plants.

-Names: Botanists have recently reclassified this plant, based on DNA evidence, from the genus Saxifraga into the genus Micranthes.
-That name is derived from two Greek words mikros meaning 'small' and anthos meaning 'flower'.
+Names: Recent work with DNA evidence and differences in the ovules and the pollen has resulted in this species being moved from the Saxifrage genus to the Micranthes genus within the Saxifrage family.
+Micranthes is derived from two Greek words mikros meaning 'small' and anthos meaning 'flower'.
 The species name pensylvanica, means 'of Pennsylvania'.
-Recent work with DNA evidence and differences in the ovules and the pollen has resulted in this species being moved from the Saxifrage genus to the Micranthes genus within the Saxifrage family.
-The accepted authors of the plant classification are: First to classify was 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
+The accepted author names of the plant classification are: First to classify was 'L.' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Haw.’, which refers to Adrian Hardy Haworth, (1767-1833) English botanist and entomologist, Fellow of the Linnean Society, author of Lepidoptera Britannica (1803-1828) and other works including Saxifragearum enumeratio.

 Above: The inflorescence initially looks like a pine cone then opens into several small branches of flower clusters.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.